jimmyraj18/DevSecOps-Azure/README.md

 Push to the branch (git push origin feature/your-feature).
 Create a new Pull Request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For questions or support, please contact yourname@yourdomain.com.

 This template provides a clear and structured format for your README file, ensuring that users and collaborators can easily understand and use your DevSecOps-Azure project.
 Adjust the content as necessary to fit the specifics of your project.